-Hershell Proctor-Walden a goal-focused professional who has grant writing, research, managerial, program assessment and evaluation, and face-to-face and distance instructional experience, who has been teaching at the collegiate level for 16 years.
+Hershell Proctor-Walden is a goal-focused professional who has grant writing, research, managerial, program assessment and evaluation, and face-to-face and distance instructional experience.

-Mrs. Proctor-Walden has authored and facilitated many grants and served as a consultant in the areas of reading, writing and assessment.
-This is her second year as an Instructor of English at Claflin University.
+Dr. Proctor-Walden has authored and facilitated many grants and served as a consultant in the areas of reading, writing and assessment.
 Her teaching style can be described best as “firm but fair” and her classroom is learning-centered.
-She participates in volunteer work and fundraising efforts for both lupus and muscular dystrophy (MS) as these diseases effect people in her immediate family.
+She participates in volunteer work and fundraising efforts for both lupus and muscular sclerosis (MS) as these diseases effect people in her immediate family.
 Her dissertation title is "(En)Acting Real Black(nesses)in the Theater: The Black Arts Movement and Wole Soyinka," which is a comparative analysis of two entities occuring at the same time but have very different constructions of a Black Aesthetic.
 This research provides a close read of how enactments of Blacknesses are performed in the theater.

 - M. A., North Carolina Agricultural and Technical State University, 2003.
 English and African American Literature